Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: A Universal Gate Set in 3D Surface Codes

-Measurement and state preparation in 3D surface codes can be accomplished using the methods introduced in~\cite{Dennis2002Topological}.
+To achieve universal quantum computing with a $\overline{CCZ}$ gate we only need a Hadamard gate ($H=(X+Z)/\sqrt{2}$)~\cite{Shi2003Both}.
+The $H$ gate is not transversal in 3D surface codes, but we can still implement it using the teleportation circuit~\cite{Zhou2000Methodology} shown in Figure~\ref{fig:teleH}.
+Therefore, $CCZ$ is universal if we have access to measurement and state preparation in the $X$ and $Z$ bases~\cite{Yoder2016Universal}.
+As long as we have access to a decoder with a threshold, we can prepare states in the $X$ basis or the $Z$ basis and we can measure qubits in the $X$ basis or the $Z$ basis.
+We delay discussing decoding strategies for 3D surface codes until Section~\ref{sec:arch}.
+We can generalize the state preparation and measurement methods used in 2D surface codes~\cite{Dennis2002Topological} to 3D surface codes.
 We quickly review these methods here for completeness.
-To measure a qubit encoded in a 3D surface code in the $Z$ basis we simply measure all of the qubits in the code in the $Z$ basis and use classical computing to compute the eigenvalues of all the $Z$ stabilizers.
+To measure a qubit encoded in a 3D surface code in the $Z$ basis we simply measure all of the qubits in the code in the $Z$ basis and compute the eigenvalues of all the $Z$ stabilizers.
 We then correct any $X$ errors implied by this syndrome using a decoder.
 Finally we compute the parity of a $\overline{Z}$ operator using the corrected qubit values.
-To measure in the $X$ basis we just replace $X$ with $Z$ (and vice versa) in the procedure we have just described.
+To measure in the $X$ basis we replace $X$ with $Z$ (and vice versa) in the procedure we have just described.
 To fault-tolerantly prepare a $\ket{\overline{0}}$ state we prepare each of the physical qubits in the $\ket{0}$ state.
 We then perform $d$ rounds of error correction (where $d$ is the code distance).
 To fault-tolerantly prepare $\ket{\overline{+}}$ we just replace $\ket{0}$ with $\ket{+}$ in the above procedure.